IntelPython/sdc/README.rst

     and will include respective note in the API Reference that **This API is currently unsupported**.

 3. Description (introductory section, the very first few paragraphs without a title) is taken from Pandas*.
-Intel SDC developers should not include API description in SDC docstring.
+Intel® SDC developers should not include API description in SDC docstring.
     But developers are encouraged to follow Pandas API description naming conventions so that the combined docstring appears consistent.